One of the advantages of the SELARL is that partners' liability is limited to the amount of their capital contribution.

 How does a SELARL work?

-To create a SELARL, you need a minimum of 2 partners and a maximum of 100.
+To create a SELARL, you need to have a minimum of 2 partners and a maximum of 100.

-Associates are natural persons and/or legal entities, adults or minors, French or otherwise.
+The partners can be individuals and/or legal entities, adults or minors, French or not.

 • No capital required